-Not only does completing an apartment inspection ensure everything is fixed and to your liking, it will also prevent your landlord from claiming anything was your fault or responsibility when it’s time to move out.
+Not only does completing an apartment inspection ensure everything gets fixed and to your liking, it also prevents your property manager from claiming any pre-existing issues are your fault or responsibility when it’s time to move out.
 Your property manager may even have time to address the specific issues you find before you move into the apartment.

 Throughout the apartment

 Check for cracks, structural holes or evidence of water leaks, especially around windows and vents.
-If you find small holes from pictures and the like, note these so the landlord knows they were pre-existing.
+If you find small holes from pictures and the like, note these so you property manager is aware they’re pre-existing.

 2. Electrical outlets

 Make sure every plug in the apartment works.
-Plug something small (like a nightlight) into every outlet to check and be sure you don’t smell anything.
+Plug something small (like a nightlight) into every outlet to check that it’s functioning.
+Make sure you don’t smell anything either.
 Look for burns around outlets and cracks in the covers.

 3. Cable hookups